kojodoc/kojodoc.github.io/tutorials/lessons-level2/pic-events.md

 Command/Function descriptions:

 * `joystick(radius)` - creates a joystick control with the given radius.
+* `js.currentVector` - tells you the current vector for the joystick `js`.
+This vector is defined by two points - the center of the joystick control, and the center of the moveable joystick circle.
-* `js.movePlayer(pic, scaleFactor)` - moves the player based on the movement of the joystick.
+* `js.movePlayer(pic, scaleFactor)` - for the joystick `js`, moves the player based on the movement of the joystick circle, as per the `currentVector` defined above.
+You can scale the currentVector by using `scaleFactor` to make the movement faster (`scaleFactor` > `1`) or slower (`scaleFactor` < `1`).

 ---